Skip navigation

 You may need a TSH test if you have symptoms of too much or too little thyroid hormone in your blood.

-Hyperthyroidism (too much thyroid hormone) is also called overactive thyroid.
-Having more thyroid hormones than you need speeds up your body functions and causes symptoms that include:
+Hyperthyroidism is also called overactive thyroid.
+Having more thyroid hormones than you need speeds up your body functions and causes symptoms that can vary from person to person.
+The symptoms may include::

 Hypothyroidism (too little thyroid hormone) is also called underactive thyroid.
-Not having enough thyroid hormone slows down your body functions and causes symptoms that include:
+Not having enough thyroid hormone slows down your body functions and causes symptoms that can vary from person to person.
+The symptoms may include:

-You may also have a TSH test, along with other tests, to help diagnose unusual bumps or lumps on your thyroid that may be thyroid cancer or thyroid nodules (growths on your thyroid that aren't cancer).
+You may also have a TSH test and other tests to help diagnose unusual bumps or lumps on your thyroid.
+The tests will help your health care provider check for thyroid cancer or thyroid nodules (growths on your thyroid that aren't cancer).

 What happens during a TSH test?